Police arrest man wanted in connection to Norfolk shooting that killed mother, daughter

 NORFOLK, Va. - The suspect in a March 12 murder of a mother and her daughter was arrested Tuesday.

-Kenyatta F. Jones, 27, is charged with two counts each of second-degree murder and use of a firearm in commission of a felony.
+Kenyatta F. Jones is charged with two counts each of second-degree murder and use of a firearm in commission of a felony.
+Jones, who stands 6 feet tall and weighs 220 pounds, is considered armed and dangerous.

-Police say he was arrested in the City of Norfolk without incident.

 Norfolk women 52-year-old Alicia A. Hereford and 23-year-old Morgan B. Bazemore were shot to death on Goff Street early Friday morning.
 Neighbors on Goff Street said they heard between six and seven gunshots and immediately afterwards, a car sped away.